jianzhang-xynu/hybridDBRpred/README.md

 The features data is provided in 'data/features/' folder.

-The labels data is provide in 'data/labels/' folder.
+The labels data is provided in 'data/labels/' folder.

 # Citation